rishi255/posh_codex/README.md

 It is completely free, as it can be used with any open-source model from Ollama, like [CodeLlama](https://ollama.com/library/codellama), or the powerful [Deepseek-Coder-v2](https://ollama.com/library/deepseek-coder:6.7b) (default for this module).

-Forked from the impressive [zsh version of this extension by Tom Doerr](https://github.com/tom-doerr/zsh_codex).
+Inspired by the impressive [zsh version of this extension by Tom Doerr](https://github.com/tom-doerr/zsh_codex).

 ## How to Install